anyscale/templates/templates/fine-tune-llm/README.md

 Once the model is imported, you can deploy it on Endpoints by creating a new endpoint or adding it to an existing endpoint.
 You can follow the endpoints page guide to query the endpoint.

+# Frequently asked questions

+### How can I fine-tune using my own data?

+You can open the file under `training_configs` and update `train_path` and `valid_path` to your training and evaluation file.

+### How do I customize the fine-tuning job?

+You can edit the values, such as `context_length`, `num_epoched`, `train_batch_size_per_device` and `eval_batch_size_per_device`
+to customize the fine-tuning job.

+In addition, the deepspeed configs are provided in case you would like to customize them.

+### What if I want to use a different instance type?

+You can edit both job and training configs to use a different instance type.
+Note that the `num_devices` field under the `training_configs` file would need to be updated to be the total of GPUs that you expect to use.
+For instance, if you expect to fine-tune a model with 16 g5.4xlarge, the `num_devices` should be 16.